LGellson/LGellson/README.md

 * 🌍  I'm based in Tbilisi
 * 🖥️  See my portfolio at [Portfolio](http://Lgelashvili.io)
 * ✉️  You can contact me at [ladogelashvili16@gmail.com](mailto:ladogelashvili16@gmail.com)
-* 🧠  I'm learning Angular
+* 🧠  I'm learning React
 * 🤝  I'm open to collaborating on projects

 ### Skills